eyalzk/telegrad/README.md

 ##### Stop training process
 If you want, you can stop your training process from the app.
 Just send `/stoptraining` and click on the Yes button.
 With the Keras callback, training is stopped safely.
-Other operations that needed to happen after training still take place:
+Other operations that needed to happen after training will still take place:
 <img src="images/IMG-13.JPG" alt="IMG-13" width="300"/>